ihatemodels/alcatraz-rest/README.md

 ![CI](docs/assets/release.png)

-We have a complete CI  that:
+We have a complete CI pipeline that:

 - runs tests and lints via [GoLint](https://github.com/golangci/golangci-lint) on every PR against the main and every push to the main branch.
 - scans the code for vulnerabilities using [GitHub CodeQL](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning).
 - scans the entire git history for secrets leaks via [Gitleaks](https://github.com/gitleaks/gitleaks) on every commit.
+- builds the applications and produces multi-arch [Containers](https://github.com/ihatemodels/alcatraz-rest/pkgs/container/alcatraz-rest) on every tag.
-- builds the applications and produces containers and binary builds with [GoReleaser](https://goreleaser.com/) on every tag.
+- builds the applications and produces multi-arch and multi-os binary builds with [GoReleaser](https://goreleaser.com/) on every tag.

 ### IaC